 AdSense vs AdMob : Payments and Earnings Report

 AdSense also has a monthly payment cycle.
-The estimate earnings are accrued over the course of a month and then at the beginning of the following month the earnings are finalized and posted to the balance.
+The estimated earnings are accrued over the course of a month and then at the beginning of the following month the earnings are finalized and posted to the balance.
 The minimum payout threshold for AdSense is USD 10.
 There are various payment options available which include transfer through check, EFT, Western Union, and Rapida.

 AdMob also follows the monthly payment cycle.
 The minimum payout threshold is USD 20.
 It supports payment through a number of portals which include ACH, PayPal, and Wire Transfer.

 AdMob is one of the largest and most popular tools for monetizing mobile apps.
 It can be used by both basic and advanced app publishers.
 For more advanced app makers who want to maximize their mobile earnings, AdMob also includes a tool called “AdMob Mediation” that facilitates ongoing optimization.
 This feature allows users to display ads from multiple sources, including the AdMob network and other mobile ad networks.
 From this discussion of AdSense vs AdMob, it can be safely said that it is a good monetization solution for app-based platforms.